Glorifying Christ Through

 George has taught Renaissance Trebuchet Class for the past three years.
 He is a mechanical engineer and loves to impart his knowledge to students

 Gwen Kandt teaches English and Drama at Crestmont Christian Preparatory School in Boerne.
 She has been involved in drama ministries at four churches and led a homeschool theater program in Sioux City, Iowa.
 Over the years, she has written scads of skits, one-acts, and full-length plays for her students to perform, including two published one-acts: Do-Overs and Everyman 2.0.
-Her two daughters are also actively involved at CSDC with her while they attend college.
 In her spare time, she reads, blogs (ingennesaret.blogspot.com), and indulges in far too many desserts.

 Costume Assistant, Photographer

 Teresa Fehrenbach learned the basics of sewing in middle school Home Ec classes and has continued to create things with textiles through the years.
-She has made baby quilts and clothing for her children and grandchildren, costumes for her church theatrical productions, and most recently has been an assistant costumer and photographer for CSDC for the last three years.
-In addition to costuming, she does alterations, custom garment design and construction, and flat pattern design.
-She taught sewing classes in her home and at a 4H club a number of years ago and is excited to offer this class at CSDC this year.
+She has made baby quilts and clothing for her children and grandchildren, costumes for her church theatrical productions, and most recently has been an assistant costumer and photographer for CSDC.
+She taught sewing classes in her home and at a 4H club a number of years ago and is excited to offer a sewing class at CSDC again this year.
 Samples of her work in sewing and photography can be seen on her website at www.tfehrenbachstudios.com.